Tuning into the risk of hearing loss

 • an increasing need to turn up the volume.

-As a general rule, if you need to raise your voice to be understood, then the noise is probably too loud.
+As a rule, the noise is probably too loud if you need to raise your voice to be understood.

-Noise-induced hearing loss can be prevented by simply adopting the following safe listening behaviours recommended by the World Health Organisation:
+Noise-induced hearing loss can be prevented by adopting safe listening behaviours recommended by the World Health Organisation:

 1. Keep the volume down.
 Listen to personal audio devices at a volume level below 60 per cent of maximum.